 To learn more about other hero types, take a look at our article on "Types of Heroes".

-Students will be able to define an “everyman hero”, list various types of heroes from works of literature, film, and television, and take away the effects of an everyman hero on plot.
+Students will be able to define an “everyday hero”, list various types of heroes from works of literature, film, and television, and take away the effects of an everyday hero on plot.

 What students should know and be able to do before starting this lesson: Students should be able to list various heroes from multiple genres.

-Some students will have prior knowledge and may know the definition of a hero and confuse the everyman hero with a classical hero.
+Some students will have prior knowledge and may know the definition of a hero and confuse the everyday hero with a classical hero.

 Teaching the Term: Students will be given the worksheet on the various types of heroes and instructed to fill in the boxes to the best of their ability.
 Do not give students the definition of each type yet, simply ask them to list heroes and try to categorize them without your assistance.
 If students cannot fill in a particular part, then instruct them that they may leave it blank.
 After 5-10 minutes, ask students to compare lists with someone sitting near them.
 Then, ask each pair to say one type of hero out loud and complete a master list on the board.